dwongdev/print3D-FlexiRex/README.md

 If you want to create your own flexible model, make sure to check the **Hinge Design** section below.

+[A solid model conversion](https://github.com/Cenwulf/FlexiRex-Fusion) for AutoDesk Fusion has been made available by Cenwulf.

 ## Licensing